- January 13, 2019

-The Wolper Law Firm is currently investigating claims against James Austin King III, a Financial Adviser at Commonwealth Financial Network in Greensboro, North Carolina.
+The Wolper Law Firm, P.A. is currently investigating claims against James Austin King III, a Financial Adviser at Commonwealth Financial Network in Greensboro, North Carolina.
 James King III has been in the securities industry since the 1990s and previously worked at WS Griffith Securities.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), James King has been the subject of seven customer complaints or arbitrations since 2007, in which customers have alleged sales practice violations.
 The common allegation among most of these complaints is that James King “promised